March 2026 NFPA Code Updates: What Your Business Needs to Know

 What's Changed: Hazard Mitigation Analysis (HMA)

-Most businesses with ESS installations are now required to have a formal Hazard Mitigation Analysis prepared by qualified fire protection engineers.
-This isn't a simple checklist it's a professional engineering document that explains exactly what happens if one of those batteries experiences thermal runaway and catches fire.
+Most businesses with Energy Storage Systems (ESS) must now have a formal Hazard Mitigation Analysis prepared by a qualified fire protection engineer.
+This is not a simple checklist.
+It's a detailed engineering document that explains exactly what happens if one of those batteries catches fire.

 What a Hazard Mitigation Analysis Must Include:

-• Detailed inventory of battery chemistry, capacity, and configuration
+• A full inventory of battery chemistry, capacity, and layout

-• Fire propagation modeling showing how thermal runaway could spread
+• A fire spread model showing how thermal runaway could grow

-• Ventilation calculations for toxic gas dispersal (hydrogen fluoride, carbon monoxide)
+• Ventilation calculations for toxic gases like hydrogen fluoride and carbon monoxide

-You can't just install and forget anymore.
-This is a critical update for anyone managing facilities with high-density electronics, data centers, renewable energy installations, or backup power systems.
-The HMA must be updated whenever battery capacity increases, system configuration changes, or building occupancy changes.
+You can't just install a battery system and forget it.
+This update is critical for data centers, renewable energy sites, and any facility with large backup power systems.
+The HMA must be updated whenever battery capacity grows, the system changes, or building occupancy changes.

 "Our data center had 500 kWh of lithium-ion backup batteries.
 Under the new NFPA 855 rules, we needed a full HMA that cost $15K.
 Seemed expensive until the engineer showed us that without proper suppression and ventilation, a thermal runaway could release hydrogen fluoride gas into occupied spaces.
 That $15K analysis saved lives." — Data Center Operations Manager